Logging — Strategic Scorecard

 -

-LI01Logistical Friction & Displacement Cost 3View LI01 attribute detailsModerate Logistical Efficiency.
+LI01Logistical Friction & Displacement Cost 2 solutions 3View LI01 attribute detailsModerate Logistical Efficiency.
 While high-moisture logs remain bulky and difficult to transport, the widespread adoption of mechanized harvesting and high-capacity logging trucks has significantly optimized per-unit delivery costs.

 - Metric: Transportation typically accounts for 40–60% of total delivered log costs, though automated loading systems have improved fuel efficiency by approximately 15% in modern forestry operations.